camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 1. Adjust any values in the `variables.tf` to your liking.
 For example, the target regions and their name or CIDR blocks of each cluster.
 2. Make sure that any adjustments are reflected in your [environment prerequisites](#environment-prerequisites) to ease the [in-cluster setup](#in-cluster-setup).
 3. Set up the authentication for the `AWS` provider.
-In the example, an AWS profile is used and provided as a Terraform variable that is defined on execution.

 :::note